Stuntlover-TM/cmdfile/README.md

 Hello
 ```

-This will run the `build` table of the build file, example build file:
+This will run the `build` table of the build file, the build file must be in the directory which you are running the script from, example build file:

 ```
 (build)